scds/intro-latex/lessons/lesson2.md

 ## What's an Environment?

 An environment is a special section of your LaTeX document that's formatted differently than the rest of your document.
-In the previous lesson, we went over inline math expressions which are also considered environments.
+In the previous lesson, we went over inline math expressions, which are also considered environments.

-Usually, environments begin with a `\begin{environment name}` and end with a `\end{environment name}`.
+Usually, environments begin with `\begin{environment name}` and end with `\end{environment name}`.

 LaTeX offers many environments, but here we will cover lists, figures, and equations.